-What’s more, 7% of workers say that the ability to work from home is so important that they are willing to take a 10% to 20% pay cut to work remotely.
+What’s more, 7% of workers say that the ability to work from home is so important that they are willing to take a 10% to 20% pay cut if they can work remotely.

 But it doesn’t stop there – many employers are also beginning to see the value of working from home.

-Furthermore, working from a home office can support mental health.
+Furthermore, working from a home office can support employees’ mental health.

 Because flexible work options create better mental health.
 In fact, employees without access to flexible work are nearly two times more likely to have poor or very poor mental health.

 Perhaps that’s why over 80% of company leaders plan to permit remote work after the pandemic and why an Upwork study predicts that 22% of the American workforce will be remote by 2025.